hololinked-dev/docs/docs/design/descriptors.md

 === "object level access"

-    The interaction affordances can also accessed in the exact same fashion internally within the object
+    The interaction affordances can also accessed in the exact same fashion internally within the object:

-    ```python
+    ```python hl_lines="13 16 18 23"

     class DCPowerSupply(Thing):